MHillier98/IntroToGameDevelopment-MainProject/README.md

 # IntroToGameDevelopment-MainProject
-The Unity game project for Assessments 3 + 4, for Intro To Game Development
+The Unity game project for Assessments 3 + 4, for Intro To Game Development.

+This project was built in [Unity 2018.3.8](https://unity.com/)

 # Task
 The aim of these two assignments was to recreate a classic game in the Unity game engine.